Data Analytics and Business Intelligence PG (8697.4)

 Tan, P. N. (2019).
 Introduction to data mining, second edition (required - available for purchase at The School Locker)

 Williams, G. (2011).
-Data mining with Rattle and R: The art of excavating data for knowlegde discovery (recommended)
+Data mining with Rattle and R: The art of excavating data for knowlegde discovery (recommended reading)

 Larose, D. T. (2005).
-Discovering Knowledge in Data: an Introduction to Data Mining (recommended)
+Discovering Knowledge in Data: an Introduction to Data Mining (recommended reading)

 Submission of assessment items